Why You Need to Jump on the Mobile Optimization Horse Right Now

 Generally, mobile-friendly sites make life easier for mobile users.
 It is also easier for them to digest information about your business.
 This could eventually lead to a conversion.
 Now, you might be wondering how to test your own website for mobile friendliness.
 Fortunately, there are a good number of tools you can use to test such website trait.

 Probably the most popular one is a tool by none other than Google, which you can check out here: Mobile-Friendly Test.

 If you want to test if your website is iPhone 4 friendly, you can use this tool: iPhone Simulator.

 For other mobile devices, this can come in pretty handy as well: MobileTest.me.

 There are several other tools you can try and check out for your website.
 But sometimes you have to actually test it on a live mobile device to really find accurate results.

-Mobile Friendly and SEO Ready > > You are one step closer to achieving the top spot on search engine results page > once you have a mobile friendly or mobile optimized website.
-That being said, it > is time to get mobile optimized!
+Mobile Friendly and SEO Ready

+You are one step closer to achieving the top spot on the search engine results page once you have a mobile friendly or mobile optimized website.
+That being said, it is time to get mobile optimized!